Deus-Kayiranga/uber-fare-analysis-kigali-2025/README.md

 ## ✅ Final Notes

 - The project fulfills all six assignment requirements
-- Interactivity, EDA, and business insight goals achieved
 - Dashboard and report aligned with professional standards